 - (a) The substantial failure of the management to provide and maintain physical improvements in the common facilities in good working order and condition shall be deemed a public nuisance.
 Notwithstanding Section 3491, such a nuisance may only be remedied by a civil action or abatement. - (b) The substantial violation of a mobilehome park rule shall be deemed a public nuisance.
-Notwithstanding Section 3491, this nuisance may only be remedied by a civil action or abatement. - (c) A civil action pursuant to this section may be brought by a park resident, the park management, or in the name of the people of the State of California, by any of the following: - (1) The district attorney or the county counsel of the jurisdiction in which the park, or the greater portion of the park, is located.
+Notwithstanding Section 3491, this nuisance may only be remedied by a civil action or abatement. - (c) A civil action pursuant to this section may be brought by a park resident, the park management, or in the name of the people of the State of California, by any of the following:

-- (2) The city attorney or city prosecutor if the park is located within the jurisdiction of the city. - (3) The Attorney General.
+- (1) The district attorney or the county counsel of the jurisdiction in which the park, or the greater portion of the park, is located. - (2) The city attorney or city prosecutor if the park is located within the jurisdiction of the city. - (3) The Attorney General.

-798.88 Sec.
-1 INJUNCTION FOR VIOLATION OF PARK RULES
+798.88 INJUNCTION FOR VIOLATION OF PARK RULES

-- (a) In addition to any right under Article 6 (commencing with Section 798.55) to terminate the tenancy of a homeowner, any person in violation of a reasonable rule or regulation of a mobilehome park may be enjoined from the violation as provided in this section. - (b) A petition for an order enjoining a continuing or recurring violation of any reasonable rule or regulation of a mobilehome park may be filed by the management thereof with within the limited jurisdiction of the superior court for the county in which the mobilehome park is located.
+- (a) In addition to any right under Article 6 (commencing with Section 798.55) to terminate the tenancy of a homeowner, any person in violation of a reasonable rule or regulation of a mobilehome park may be enjoined from the violation as provided in this section. - (b) A petition for an order enjoining a continuing or recurring violation of any reasonable rule or regulation of a mobilehome park may be filed by the management thereof within the limited jurisdiction of the superior court of the county in which the mobilehome park is located.
 At the time of filing the petition, the petitioner may obtain a temporary restraining order in accordance with subdivision (a) of Section 527 of the Code of Civil Procedure.
 A temporary order restraining the violation may be granted, with notice, upon the petitioner's affidavit showing to the satisfaction of the court reasonable proof of a continuing or recurring violation of a rule or regulation of the mobilehome park by the named homeowner or resident and that great or irreparable harm would result to the management or other homeowners or residents of the park from continuance or recurrence of the violation. - (c) A temporary restraining order granted pursuant to this subdivision shall be personally served upon the respondent homeowner or resident with the petition for injunction and notice of hearing thereon.
 The restraining order shall remain in effect for a period not to exceed 15 days, except as modified or sooner terminated by the court. - (d) Within 15 days of filing the petition for an injunction, a hearing shall be held thereon.
 If the court, by clear and convincing evidence, finds the existence of a continuing or recurring violation of a reasonable rule or regulation of the mobilehome park, the court shall issue an injunction prohibiting the violation.
-The duration of the injunction shall not exceed three years. - (e) However, not more than three months prior to the expiration of an injunction issued pursuant to this section, the management of the mobilehome park may petition under this section for a new injunction where there has been recurring or continuous violation of the injunction or there is a threat of future violation of the mobilehome park's rules upon termination of the injunction. - (f) Nothing shall preclude a party to an action under this section from appearing through legal counsel or in propria persona. - (g) The remedy provided by this section is nonexclusive and nothing in this section shall be construed to preclude or limit any rights the management of a mobilehome park may have to terminate a tenancy. - (h) This section shall remain in effect only until January 1, 2016, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2016, deletes or extends that date.
+The duration of the injunction shall not exceed three years. - (e) However, not more than three months prior to the expiration of an injunction issued pursuant to this section, the management of the mobilehome park may petition under this section for a new injunction where there has been recurring or continuous violation of the injunction or there is a threat of future violation of the mobilehome park's rules upon termination of the injunction. - (f) Nothing shall preclude a party to an action under this section from appearing through legal counsel or in propria persona. - (g) The remedy provided by this section is nonexclusive and nothing in this section shall be construed to preclude or limit any rights the management of a mobilehome park may have to terminate a tenancy.